Develop expertise in digital marketing and business management with a specialised online MBA.

 - As a guide, you should allocate roughly 10 hours to study each week as a part-time student.

-- Fast track your MBA by studying throughout the year to complete six subjects annually.
+- Fast track your degree by studying throughout the year to complete six subjects annually.

 You may find mini MBAs with specialisations such as brand management or marketing.
 Mini MBA programs are essentially non-accredited (informal) business short courses.
 "Mini MBA" is advertising language to help promote online marketing courses.
-A mini MBA is not a Master of Business Administration degree but a short course that sits outside the university system and formal higher education.
+It is not a Master of Business Administration degree but a short course that sits outside the university system and formal higher education.